 The Harrisonburg International Festival is a program of the Civic Engagement branch of the Fairfield Center, a nonprofit organization working to advance dialogue and understanding in our community.

 The International Festival is located at Hillandale Park, 801 Hillandale Ave, Harrisonburg, Virginia 22801

-Free Park & Ride shuttle buses will run from three sites this year to Hillandale Park (Click for directions):
+Free Park & Ride shuttle buses will run from four sites this year to Hillandale Park (Click for directions):